 Alice Wong (she/her) is a disabled activist, writer, media maker, and consultant.
-She is the founder and director of the Disability Visibility Project, an online community dedicated to creating, sharing, and amplifying disability media and culture created in 2014.
+She is the founder and director of the Disability Visibility Project, an online community dedicated to creating, sharing, and amplifying disability media and culture.
 Alice is the editor of Disability Visibility: First-Person Stories from the Twenty-First Century, an anthology of essays by disabled people and Disability Visibility: 17 First-Person Stories for Today, an adapted version for young adults.
 Her debut memoir, Year of the Tiger: An Activist’s Life is available now from Vintage Books.
 Disability Intimacy, her next anthology, will be out in 2024.
 Twitter: @SFdirewolf.

 Alice Wong (she/her) is a disabled activist, writer, editor, media maker, and consultant.
 Alice is the founder and director of the Disability Visibility Project, an online community dedicated to creating, sharing, and amplifying disability media and culture.